 Jennifer Connelly simply gets embarrassed by seeing her younger self on screen.
 It also doesn't help that critics ripped her performance to shreds.
+But this seems to have diminished with time; she participated in the 30th anniversary DVD release's new bonus features and filmed a special introduction for the Fathom Events two-night theatrical reissue in September 2016.

-What Could Have Been: Almost everything up until Sarah eating the peach was written by Terry Jones, with everything afterwards being rewritten by Henson and company before getting sent back to Jones for a final rewrite.
+Almost everything up until Sarah eating the peach was written by Terry Jones, with everything afterwards being rewritten by Henson and company before getting sent back to Jones for a final rewrite.
 This and other changes over the course of production resulted in quite a few alterations and omissions, some of which appeared in the tie-in books.

 The Wiseman and his Hat were intended to wander in and out of the good guys' journey, dispensing occasionally useful, accidental advice.